 XM was founded in 2009 and is regulated by the International Financial Services Commission IFSC in Belize.
 The company offers multiple features with their portfolio, including personal account managers, free access to market research, 24/5 live help, etc. Traders can use the MT 4, 5, and the XM platform to place their trades.
 The available instruments are forex, commodities, indices, stocks, metals, and energies.

 XM offers zero spread account, and also ultra-low account is famous for providing competitive spreads starting as low as 0.6 pips on EURUSD with no commission charged.
 Traders have the ability to choose the micro option if they don’t like taking high risks.
 Swap-free options are also available for those who prefer interest-free trading.
+(XM Review)

 - Micro accounts are available for maintaining a low risk